-Last Updated on March 17, 2023 by eunice
+Last Updated on June 1, 2023 by Kapuluan

-Just a few years ago, finding coconut oil just involved going to a health food or an organic grocery store.
+A few years ago, finding coconut oil just involved going to a health food or an organic grocery store.
 But with its explosion in popularity, you can now find it in every supermarket and all over the internet, and that’s because coconut oil and its health benefits are known to everyone.

 This is probably the easiest qualifier for your coconut oil.
-It doesn’t matter if you buy extra virgin coconut oil or virgin, because they are essentially the same thing.
-Oils with this label originate from the meat of mature coconuts and have involved the least degree of processing.
+It doesn’t matter if you buy extra virgin coconut oil or virgin because they are essentially the same thing.
+Oils with this label originate from the meat of mature coconuts and have involved the slightest degree of processing.
 They also have a pleasant coconut smell and taste.
 When a coconut oil’s purity decreases, you’ll have a more odorless and tasteless product.
 That may be the best option for people who don’t like the flavor or aroma but still want the benefits.

 Cold Pressed/Expeller Pressed/Centrifuge Extracted

 The second feature to look for in quality coconut oil is how it’s produced.
-Cold-pressed means that the extraction comes from fresh meat squeezed at a low temperature.
+Cold-pressed means the extraction comes from fresh meat squeezed at a low temperature.
 Centrifuge extraction takes liquids through a high-speed process, while expeller-pressed coconut oil involves the mechanical removal of those liquids.
 All methods mostly keep the beneficial nutrients of coconut oil, but cold-pressed and centrifuged keep the most nutrients.
 Centrifuge and expeller pressed also use small amounts of heat.